AaliIlyas/Theta-project-full/README.md

 # Theta-project

 This project composes of the API and the react application.
-It is necessary for the api to run on "https://localhost:5001" as the frontend fetch requests use that path.

 ### SETUP